cs3110/textbook/interp/simpl_typecheck.md

-# Example: A Type Checker for SimPL
+# A Type Checker for SimPL

 Let's implement a type checker for SimPL, based on the type system we defined in the previous section.